 Q. Are reciprocating saws dangerous?

-Reciprocating saws don’t have any safeties or guards in place that will keep them from cutting someone, so they can be very dangerous if used unsafely.
+Reciprocating saws are not designed with any safeties or guards to keep them from cutting someone, so they can be very dangerous if used in an unsafe manner.

 Q. Are reciprocating saw blades universal?

 Some reciprocating saw blades have specific uses.
 Wood and metal blades are for cutting their respective materials, but construction or demolition blades offer a combination of both.

 Q. Can I use a reciprocating saw to cut tree branches?